b1skit/SaberEngine/README.md

 - Included as a git subtree: `<project root>\Source\Dependencies\imgui\`
 - Current version: v1.89.9
 - "Project properties -> C/C++ -> Additional Include Directories" -> "$(ProjectDir)Dependencies\imgui\"
-- All of the .h and .cpp files in the .\Source\Dependencies\imgui\ directory are added to the Visual Studio project (under the "imgui" filter)
+- All of the .h & .cpp files in the .\Source\Dependencies\imgui\ directory are added to the Visual Studio project (under the "imgui" filter)
-- The dx12, opengl3, and win32 imgui_impl_* .h and .cpp files in the .\Source\Dependencies\imgui\backends\are added to the Visual Studio project (under the "imgui\backends" filter)
+- The dx12, opengl3, & win32 imgui_impl_* .h & .cpp files in the .\Source\Dependencies\imgui\backends\are added to the Visual Studio project (under the "imgui\backends" filter)

 Intel XeGTAO: https://github.com/GameTechDev/XeGTAO